CharlieMisner/misner-temperture-convert/README.md

 API capable of converting temperature readings between Celsius and Fahrenheit, persisting those readings, and reporting the average temperature for the past seven days.

+## Problem Statement

+Create a restful API that can do the following two tasks

+- The first task should allow a Fahrenheit temperature to be passed in, it will convert that value to Celsius, it will then save the reading to a database along with the time and conversion value, and return the value as Celsius
+- The second task should allow a Celsius temperature reading to be passed in, it will convert that value to Fahrenheit, it will then save the reading to a database along with the time and conversion value, and return the value as Fahrenheit

+The rest API should be able to be run and tested with a rest API tool such as Swagger/OpenAPI, Postman or Insomnia.

+The project can be built using language, frameworks, database, and IDE that you prefer.

+GIT should be used as the local source control.

+At the end of the exercise, zip up the project including the local .git folders and any setup scripts.
+Write up a summary to send with the zip file back to your recruiting contact.

+Bonus Objectives
+- Use a database within a container (it is ok to restart and lose the data)
+- Deploy the API within a container
+- Add a third API task that calculates the average temperature over the last week and returns the average values in both Fahrenheit and Celsius

 ## Design notes
 Tech Stack: Kotlin, Spring Boot, Postgres